Rates – Understanding your Rates

 Under Section 129 of the Act, a rates remission is granted to rateable land that has been covenanted for conservation in perpetuity under either the Private Forest Reserves Program or the Protected Areas on Private Land Program.

-As stated, rates are based on property value.
+As stated above, rates are based on property value.
 These values are calculated by the State Government Valuer-General.
 The Valuer-General is responsible for establishing and maintaining the Statutory Valuation program for each municipal area under the Valuation of Land Act 2001.

 Values are adjusted every two years, and supplementary valuations are undertaken during the six year period whenever a major change occurs to some aspect of a property (eg. when a residence is built on land which was previously vacant).